Las Vegas, Speakeasies

 Push that door open and it’s a small bar, with lots of Christmas lights and loud raucous feel, or maybe it was just the convention that was in town.
 But it was amazing that from the food court side you could hear nothing, you push that door and it’s all pink, funky, sparkly tequila party.

-It was fantastic (we both listed this in our top two favorites)!
+It was such a good time (we both listed this in our top two favorites)!
 Great tequila drinks, and an atmosphere that promotes a party atmosphere without being “clubby”.

 Speakeasy Las Vegas - Ghost Donkey